storyful/storyful-mrss-doc/README.md

 channel | filter results by channel | ?channel=licensed
 collection | filter results by collection | ?collection=venezuela-antigovernment-protests_2937
 slug | filter results by slug | ?slug=US-PA
+keywords | filter results by the contents of the media:keywords element.
+Multiple keywords in the filter are treated as a boolean OR | ?keywords=pet or ?keywords=pet,cat,dog

+## Backfill support

+Our feeds support a temporary mode that allows for bulk backfilling of our content archive.
+While in this mode, each poll of the feed will return a batch of stories from the archive, starting with the oldest stories first.
+Once all stories have been returned in this way, the feed reverts to normal mode.
+If you require an initial backfill of content as part of your feed configuration then please contact our support team.

 ## Support